-Overarching PV goals:
+Overarching PV research goals

 - How to create high-efficiency flexible roll-to-roll perovskite solar foils